P.E.I. to hold COVID-19 pandemic briefing | CBC News

 Watch the briefing live here

-The briefing is scheduled for 1 p.m.
+The briefing is scheduled to start at 12:30 p.m.
 AT.
 You can watch the briefing live here or on the CBC P.E.I.
 Facebook page.

-The number of active cases of COVID-19 on the Island has been hitting record highs daily since mid-December, and there are currently more active cases than recovered ones on the Island.
+Hospitalizations in the province, at three patients, have remained unchanged this week as the province continues to confirm record numbers of new cases daily.

-The Green Party Opposition has been raising questions about how the government is handling this surge in cases.
+This is the second briefing this week.
+Morrison announced at her Tuesday briefing, which also featured Premier Dennis King, that there would be another today.

 Comments